thipages/quicktag/README.md

 Quick Html tags builder

 ## Installation
-composer thipages\quicktag

-OR

-use the single php file quickTag.php
+composer thipages\quicktag OR use the single php file quicktag.php

 ## Usage of QTag
 ```php